Libby88840/Telcom-churn-ML-project/ReadMe.md

 *   Feature analysis helps prioritize factors to improve customer experience and retention.
 *   Telecom churn studies often rely on a single dataset (like this), which may not reflect broader customer behaviors.
 Models trained on such data risk limited generalization and branch-specific bias.
 *   Our dataset didn't include data like customer social network interactions or real-time behavior—features shown to boost model performance significantly (AUC increase from ~0.84 to 0.93 in some studies).
 This implies our models may miss crucial churn signals outside usage and billing metrics.

+If you have any suggestions or inquiries on how to improve this analysis, you can connect with me on Linkedin https://surl.li/vvlpzk.
+I am open to feedback and would love to discuss ways to refine and enhance the analysis further.